emacs-mirror/emacs/mps/manual/source/glossary/s.rst

-        In :term:`C` and :term:`C++`, the ``static`` keyword applied to a file scope variable or function means it is local to the file; the ``static`` keyword applied to a function or a block scope variable means it is :term:`allocated <allocate>` and initialized once only.
+        In :term:`C` and :term:`C++`, the ``static`` keyword applied to a file scope variable or function means it is local to the file; the ``static`` keyword applied to a function or a block scope variable means it is :term:`allocated` and initialized once only.

-        Objects declared locally in blocks with the ``static`` keyword are :term:`allocated <allocate>`
-        in :term:`static memory (2)`, and initialized once (usually by the compiler/linker) instead of each time the block is entered.
+        Objects declared locally in blocks with the ``static`` keyword are :term:`allocated` in :term:`static memory (2)`, and initialized once (usually by the compiler/linker) instead of each time the block is entered.

         Static variables within functions retain their value between function invocations, and therefore must form part of the